Escaping a Polygon: Introduction

 In Section~\ref{sec:model}, we give a precise and general model for the pursuit--escape problem, presented concisely to enable reading of the algorithms in Sections~\ref{sec:O(1)}--\ref{sec:exact}.
-In \Section~\ref{appendix:model}, we further detail the model and prove that it satisfies the natural property that exactly one player has a winning strategy for arbitrary domains (in any dimension) that are finitely rectifiable in any bounded ball.
-(Because the full model details are complicated, we delay them until we need the techniques for developing additional algorithms in \Section~\ref{appendix:pseudoPTAS}.)
-In particular, our model captures several natural settings for pursuit--escape:
+In \Section~\ref{appendix:model}, we further detail the model and prove that it satisfies the natural property that exactly one player wins the game, for arbitrary domains (in any dimension) that are finitely rectifiable in any bounded ball.
+(Because the full model details are complicated, we delay them until we need the techniques for developing additional algorithms in \Section~\ref{appendix:pseudoPTAS}.) \iftrue In particular, our model captures several natural settings for pursuit--escape: